kvarak/dnd/docs/_Classes/druid.md

 <div class="cursedcols">

-* Your game statistics are replaced by the statistics of the beast, but you retain your alignment, personality, Intelligence, Wisdom, and Charisma scores.
-You also retain all of your skill and saving throw proficiencies and the languages you know, in addition to gaining those of the creature.
-If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
+* Your game statistics are replaced by the statistics of the beast, but you retain your personality, Intelligence, Wisdom, and Charisma scores.
+You also retain your skills, saving throw proficiencies and the languages you know, in addition to gaining those of the creature.

 * When you transform, you assume the beast's average hit points and Hit Dice.
 When you revert to your normal form, you return to the number of hit points you had before you transformed.
 However, if you revert as a result of dropping to 0 hit points, any excess damage carries over to your normal form and lose one unspent hit die or suffer a level of exhaustion if you have no hit dice remaining.

 * You can't cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
-Transforming doesn't break your concentration on a spell you've already cast, however, or prevent you from taking actions that are part of a spell, such as call lightning, that you've already cast.
+Transforming doesn't break your concentration on a spell you've already cast or prevent you from taking actions that are part of a spell, such as call lightning, that you've already cast.

 * You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
 However, you cannot use multiattack in your new form until you are a 5th-level druid (or higher).